-Numerous examples of gratuitous and often meaningless scientific jargon can also be cited in the postmodern science literature.
+Numerous examples of gratuitous and often meaningless scientific jargon can be cited in postmodern literature.
 Here is one example.
 The reader need not feel bad that he/she does not understand this text.
 It is complete nonsense, yet it survived peer review in the postmodern science field:

 We can clearly see that there is no bi-univocal correspondence between linear signifying links archi-writing, depending on the author, and this multireferential, multidimensional machinic catalysis.
 The symmetry of scale, the transversality, the pathic non-discursive character of their expansion: all these dimensions re-move us from the logic of the excluded middle and reinforce us in our dismissal of the ontological binarism we criticised previously.
 A machinic assemblage, through its diverse components, extracts its consistency by crossing ontological thresholds, non-linear thresholds of irreversibility, ontological and phylogenetic thresholds, creative thresholds of heterogenesis and autopoiesis.
 The notion of scale needs to be expanded to consider fractal symmetries in ontological terms.
 [Guattari1995, pg.
 50; Sokal1998, pg.
 166].

-One criticism that applies rather broadly to this literature at the present time is that these scholars work almost entirely from outside the realm of real scientific research.
-Unlike predecessors such as Kuhn and Popper, most of these writers do not have substantial scientific training and/or credentials; they do not address state-of-the-art scientific theories or methods in any technical depth; and they do not participate with scientific research teams in performing peer-reviewed scientific research.
+One criticism that applies rather broadly to present-day literature of this type is that these scholars work almost entirely from outside the realm of real scientific research.
+Unlike predecessors such as Kuhn and Popper, who were qualified professional scientists, most of the present-day postmodern science studies writers do not have significant scientific training and/or credentials, do not address state-of-the-art scientific theories or methods in full technical depth, and do not participate with scientific research teams in performing real research.
 Their approach is best exemplified by a comment made by Andrew Ross, editor of Social Text during the Sokal hoax episode, in the introduction to one of his published works: "This book is dedicated to all of the science teachers I never had.
 It could only have been written without them."
 [Ross1991].

 But this is a point upon which virtually all practicing research scientists will disagree.
 According to an ancient account, when Pharaoh Ptolemy I of Egypt grew frustrated at the degree of effort required to master geometry, he asked Euclid whether there was some easier path.
 Euclid is said to have replied, "There is no royal road to geometry."
 [Durant1975, vol. 2, pg.
 501].
 Indeed.
 And there is no royal road to modern science either.

-State-of-the-art scientific research is all about the details: underlying physical theories; mathematical derivations; crisp, testable hypotheses; experimental design; data collection; data reduction; statistical techniques; computer simulations; numerical methods; and, of course, cautiously inferred conclusions.
-What's more, the details of the methods underlying a study are often as significant as the conclusions.
-Thus, to the extent that the postmodern science studies community avoids delving into the technical details of leading-edge scientific research, these writers cannot possibly hope to have tangible impact in the scientific enterprise.
+State-of-the-art scientific research is all about the details: underlying physical theories; mathematical derivations; crisp, testable hypotheses; state-of-the-art equipment; experimental design; data collection; data reduction; rigorous statistical methodology; carefully programmed computer simulations with advanced numerical methods; and, of course, cautiously inferred conclusions.
+Indeed, the details of the methods underlying a study are often as significant as the conclusions.
+Thus, to the extent that the postmodern science studies community studiously avoids delving into the technical details of leading-edge scientific research, these writers cannot possibly hope to have tangible impact in the scientific enterprise.
 And, needless to say, when leading figures in this community openly express their contempt for day-to-day scientific work, they are not building bridges that will lead to productive collaborations with real scientists in the future.